How to Make Your Bathroom ADA Compliant

 The Americans with Disabilities Act (ADA) was passed in 1990.
 It requires business owners to modify their facilities to accommodate people with disabilities.
 This rule applies to building entrances, access to various services, and public areas such as restrooms.
 In fact, anyone can make their bathroom ADA compliant; it is as practical an upgrade as installing shower wall kits.

-Grab bars: These horizontal handrails are smooth but easy to grasp.
+One of the first tweaks in making your bathroom ADA compliant is installing grab bars.
+These horizontal handrails are smooth but easy to grasp.
 Install them on any wall or partition closest to where an individual is.
 On the bathtub wall, surround the space with rails the person can support themselves with and hold on to.
 The optimal diameter is 1¼ to 1½ inches, while ADA grab bars should be 34 to 38 inches above the floor.

 Insulating or protecting the plumbing under the sink or countertop ensures the occupant’s movement is not interrupted.
 All faucets and knobs should be usable with one hand, while lever-operated, pushable, or electronically controlled devices can make things easier.

 An ADA-compliant bathroom must follow all guidelines for toilets, sinks, and configuration of bath enclosures.
 Rails on the bathtub walls are a requirement.
 These will make the space accessible and safe for any user.